Analysis: Why southern Lebanon still matters

 The fear is that the longer the government stays away from the south, the stronger Hezbollah’s dominance becomes.
 And the longer youth have no jobs here, the greater the chance of radicalization.

-commissioned last year by the UN to assess human security in the south found high outmigration, regular protests over lack of basic services, and risks of drug use, radicalization and criminal activity due to youth unemployment.
+A study commissioned last year by the UN to assess human security in the south found high outmigration, regular protests over lack of basic services, and risks of drug use, radicalization and criminal activity due to youth unemployment.

 Deterrent to investment